Department of Military Science

 Army Reserve Officer Training Corps (ROTC)

 Columbus State University, in conjunction with the Department of the Army, sponsors a Department of Military Science to instill the Army values and teach leadership principles to students in preparation for future service to the Nation.
-Army ROTC aids students in developing those abilities and attitudes which will make them academically successful.
-The program trains and educates select students to become commissioned officers for the Army, the Army National Guard, and the Army Reserve.
+Army ROTC aids students in developing those attributes and competencies which will make them academically successful.
+The program trains and educates select students to become commissioned officers for the Regular Army, the Army National Guard, and the Army Reserve.
 Students may elect to take the first two years of training and instruction without any military obligation.
-Students who missed the first two years of military science requirements can receive credit for those courses by attending ROTC Basic Camp at Ft.
-Knox, Kentucky during the summer months.
-These students will earn their commission after completing the remainder of commissioning requirements.

 Army ROTC Benefits